 - Difficulty concentrating

 - Panic attacks

 Withdrawal symptoms generally occur within 8 to 12 hours of an individual’s last dose, with symptoms typically being most intense on the second day and improving by the fourth or fifth day.
 However, depending on the individual, acute symptoms of detox can last significantly longer.
 Furthermore, if the individual improperly tapers their dosage of Xanax, withdrawal symptoms can be much more intense.
-Therefore, it is imperative that one seek proper, medical guidance on how to most safely and effectively detox off Xanax.
+Therefore, one must seek proper medical guidance on how to most safely and effectively detox off Xanax.

 How to Get Help Before a Xanax Overdose Happens

 The time to get help from an addiction to Xanax is now.
-Even if you are unsure if an addiction is at hand it is better to seek help now before addiction becomes all consuming.
-Reach out today and get on the path of a better, more fulfilling life free from drugs immediately.
+Even if you are unsure if addiction is at hand, it is better to seek help before addiction becomes all-consuming.
+So reach out today and get on the path to a better, more fulfilling life free from drugs immediately.

 Infinite Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial guidelines and medical review policy.